| Longtime Administrator Retires from Tri-County

 Medallion for Instructional Excellence in 1981.
 She participated in

+a Fulbright Seminar Abroad Program held in South Korea in 1986.
 Mrs. Elliott is a graduate of High Point College with a bachelor of

 Arts degree in English and received a full fellowship to work on a master's